 Stress is a common experience to all human beings.
-As a starting point for understanding how to handle stress, it can be useful to explore what’s happening to the brain and body.
+As a starting point for understanding how to reduce stress, it can be useful to explore what’s happening in the brain and body.

 Deep in the brain our limbic system houses a tiny almond shaped structure, the amygdala.
 This is essentially our fear centre and it becomes very active when we're faced with threat.

-In a non-stressed state, it’s relatively easy to recall the useful tips, techniques and healthy coping strategies we have gathered over the years.
+In a non-stressed state, it’s relatively easy to recall the useful tips, techniques and healthy coping strategies we've gathered over the years.

 Thankfully, with gentle persistence, we can focus repeated and directed attention to new pathways enabling those to gradually become our new normal.